Rotator Cuff Tears

 Usual symptoms associated with a SLAP tear are pain, decreased range of motion, popping or grinding or locking.
 Treatment for a SLAP injury may include medication and physical therapy.
 When those treatments do not heal the injury, arthroscopic surgery may be necessary.

-Attorney John A. Hedrick has over 20 years of experience with Workers’ Compensation Law.
+Attorney John A. Hedrick has over 20 years of experience with Workers’ Compensation Law in Raleigh and throughout North Carolina.
 The Law Office of John A. Hedrick, PLLC provides every client with the personalized attention, guidance and legal counsel they deserve.